Creamy French Dressing Recipe

-This homemade Creamy French Dressing recipe whips up in just 5 minutes, is WAY better than store-bought, and is a guaranteed winner!
+This homemade Creamy French Dressing recipe whips up in just 5 minutes, is WAY better than store-bought, and is a guaranteed winner at your dinner table!

 Homemade dressings are the best!
 Not only because they taste MUCH better than their store-bought counterparts, but because they don’t have all the junk ingredients that you find in most of the store-bought dressings.
 French Dressing is one of many examples of dressings that taste so much better homemade.
-And there’s really no excuse not to make your own because it’s super easy and takes all of 5 minutes!
+And there’s really no excuse not to make your own because it’s super easy, takes all of 5 minutes and is made with ingredients you likely already have on hand.
+Get ready to take your chef and side salads to the next level!

 The two most popular versions of French dressing are Catalina French Dressing (which is bright red and not creamy) and what is simply called French Dressing, which is pale orange and creamy.
 Today we’re going to make the creamiest, most flavorful and superbly delicious homemade Creamy French Dressing!